diniaouri/Context-Aware-Graph-Structure-Learning-for-Extremist-Narratives/README.md

    pip install -r requirements.txt
    ```

+   Please note that the dgl (Deep Graph Library) install is a CPU install not GPU so you may encounter errors

 3. **Run the Experiment Script**
    Update the configuration in arenas_si.sh according to the desired experiment.